architvasan/alcf_tutorial/README.md

-# Generally using Python on Polaris
+# Python on Polaris

+## Logging in to interactive node

+Request an interactive node on Polaris with:

+''' qsub -I -A fallws23single -l select=1 -l walltime=01:00:00 -l filesystems=home:grand:eagle -q debug'''

 # Using Jupyter Notebooks on Polaris